Bringing Italy Home

 We ordered traditional Pasta Carbonara in Sicily and Naples, and it was exceptional.
 The richness and flavors were incredible.
 A few simple ingredients (Pecorino Romano, Eggs, Pasta, Pepper, and Pancetta) make a dish so delicious we were determined to find a way to replicate it once back home.

 The experimentation began the first week after returning home.
 Joelle prepared traditional Pasta Carbonara for her family, and though they loved it, especially the young kids, it was far from what we experienced in Italy.
 Many attempts and missteps later, we believe we have found the closest we could replicate it outside of Italy.
 Crucial to success is using only the best quality ingredients.
-Keeping in mind the ingredients in the US may never quite make it authentic but this is our take on it.
+Remembering US ingredients may never quite make it authentic, but this is our take on it.

 While entertaining, this would be an excellent meal to offer guests, but may we suggest you do a practice run in a more relaxed setting the first time.
 Timing is everything, and a little practice will ensure perfection.